daniel-molina/visualequation/doc/UI.md

 > **Note**: Successive keystrokes of the same class will remember the mate
 > ulevel if needed.

+#### Push (C-TAB)
+*   If selection is a last mate, do nothing.
+*   Elif selection is a juxted and has a cojuxted to the right which is a
+    gsymb:
+    *   If there is at least one cojuxted to the right of selection which is not a gsymb, move selection just before that juxted.
+    *   Else, move selection so it becomes the last juxted.
+*   Else:
+    *   If mate to the right of selection is a PVOID, substitute PVOID with selection and remove original selection (by vanishing or substituting by PVOID, depending whether it is a juxted or not).
+    *   Else, move selection to the left of its mate to the right as a juxted.

+#### Pull (S-C-TAB)
+Counter-part of *Push*.

 #### Destroy line (SHIFT-C-DEL)
 Delete every mate from the cursor to the right.
 Those which cannot be totally